-In the first article of the series, I'm going to start off setting up the web server using CentOS web panel.
+In the first article of the series, I’m going to start off setting up the web server using the CentOS web panel.
 CentOS web panel is a web hosting panel with a bunch of GUI tools to manage servers.
-The panel is designed to provide the easy and secure way of managing web servers.
+The panel is designed to provide an easy and secure way of managing web servers.

 CentOS Web Panel

 CentOS Web Panel is the popular free web hosting control panel designed to quickly and easily manage dedicated and VPS servers.
-Once you install the panel, you don't have to use SSH to do regular server management related tasks.
-You can easily control your clients' accounts by assigning them system resources such as RAM, Inodes, storage, Databases etc. Here is the screenshot of the panel dashboard -
+Once you install the panel, you don’t have to use SSH to do regular server management-related tasks.
+You can easily control your clients’ accounts by assigning them system resources such as RAM, Inodes, storage, Databases, etc. Here is the screenshot of the panel dashboard –

 Prerequisites to setting up CentOS Web panel